rewrite this title in spanish How to measure and increase social media engagement in 2025

 Rate, Review, & Follow on Apple Podcasts

-“I love Amy and Online Marketing Made Easy.” <– If that sounds like you, please consider rating and reviewing my show!
+“I love Amy and Online Marketing Made Easy.” please consider rating and reviewing my show!
 This helps me support more people — just like you — move toward the online life and business that they desire.
 Click here, scroll to the bottom, tap to rate with five stars, and select “Write a Review.”
 Then be sure to let me know what you loved most about the episode!

 Also, if you haven’t done so already, follow the podcast.
 I’m adding a bunch of bonus episodes to the feed and, if you’re not following, there’s a good chance you’ll miss out.
 Follow now! !function(f,b,e,v,n,t,s) {if(f.fbq)return;n=f.fbq=function(){n.callMethod? n.callMethod.apply(n,arguments):n.queue.push(arguments)}; if(!f._fbq)f._fbq=n;n.push=n;n.loaded=!0;n.version=’2.0′; n.queue=[];t=b.createElement(e);t.async=!0; t.src=v;s=b.getElementsByTagName(e)[0]; s.parentNode.insertBefore(t,s)}(window, document,’script’, ‘https://connect.facebook.net/en_US/fbevents.js’); fbq(‘init’, ‘397525423930890’); fbq(‘track’, ‘PageView’); !function(f,b,e,v,n,t,s){if(f.fbq)return;n=f.fbq=function(){n.callMethod?